"For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them." Ephesians 2:10

 We are a faith-based ministry – We do not and will not actively solicit support for the operational needs of the ministry, only for the children or other special projects.
 100% of the sponsorship fee we collect will ALWAYS go to the children, not to the running of the ministry itself.
 When the ministry has a need for funding, we go to God with that need, and not to man, for we know that God is the one who provides for all of our needs.

-Sheila Johnson is a mom of two middle schoolers.
-She has worked 19 years in Purchasing Management at Turner Broadcasting / CNN in Atlanta, GA.
-Sheila is very active with her local church - Crossroad's Church in Newnan, GA through children's ministry leader, women's small group leader and missions.
-Sheila's first mission was to Romania in 2008 and since then, she has taken over 15 international trips.
+Sheila Johnson is a mom of two young adults and an elemntary student.
+She has worked 25 years in Procurement Management at Warner Bros Discovery in Atlanta, GA.
+Sheila is very active with her local church - Crossroad's Church in Newnan, GA through women's small group leader and missions.
+Sheila's first mission was to Romania in 2008 and since then, she has taken over 20 international trips.
 She has a love and passion for the Dominican people and is excited to be a part of the His Hands Support Ministries team!

 His Hands for the Dominican Republic - Empowering Action is working in cooperation with Empowering Action - "Empowering Action is Christ-centered non-profit organization that facilitates the transformation of impoverished communities across the globe by mobilizing expertise and resources to strengthen and expand local ministries serving in the name of Jesus Christ.
 We exist to provide strategic solutions to combat global poverty by, in short, equipping those who could do…with more."
 To learn more, visit the Empowering Action website.